Lloyd B. Ramsey: Early life

 He was born on 29 May 1918 in Somerset, Kentucky, the youngest of three brothers.
-He attended the University of Kentucky graduating in 1940.
+He graduated from Somerset High School in 1936, where he served as senior class president.
+Afterward he enrolled the University of Kentucky graduating in 1940.

 Military career

 He enlisted in the Army in May 1940.
 In November 1942 he was serving with the 39th Infantry Regiment, 9th Infantry Division when it was deployed to French North Africa in Operation Torch.

 In February 1943 he was appointed as Aide-de-camp to General Harold Alexander.
 For performance of this role he was awarded the Order of the British Empire (MBE).

 In November 1943 he was reassigned to the 7th Infantry Regiment, 3rd Infantry Division.
 In February 1944 he was appointed commander of the 3rd Battalion, 7th Infantry Regiment at Anzio.
 The 3rd Infantry Division was later withdrawn from Italy and then deployed in Operation Dragoon, the invasion of Southern France in August 1944.

 On 7 September 1944 his command post at Besançon was attacked by a German force.
 Corporal Robert D. Maxwell fell on a German hand grenade absorbing the blast with his body and saving Ramsey from serious injury.
 Maxwell was later awarded the Medal of Honor for his actions.

-In early May 1945 his 3rd Battalion and the 1st Battalion were ordered by Regiment commander Colonel John A. Heintges to capture the Berchtesgaden, Adolf Hitler’s mountain retreat which they successfully achieved on 4 May.
+In early May 1945 his 3rd Battalion and the 1st Battalion were ordered by regimental commander Colonel John A. Heintges to capture Berchtesgaden, Adolf Hitler’s mountain retreat which they successfully achieved on 4 May.
 Ramsey initially refused to allow General Philippe Leclerc to cross a bridge into the area until he received confirmation that the 7th Regiment had captured Berchtesgaden.